Standards-Based Reporting (SBR)

 - Beginning the standard

-A digital report card is issued three times annually, and it provides information on student progress and proficiency in the following subject areas: Art, Math, Health, Science, Physical Education, Language Arts, Band, Social Studies, Strings, Drama, Choir, French, Spanish and Chinese.
-Due to an ongoing curriculum review cycle, Humanities (taught on the Pudong campus) will be phased in next year.
-This means that Humanities uses a traditional numerical reporting system until they are ready for SBR in 2015-2016.
+A digital report card is issued three times annually, and it provides information on student progress and proficiency in the following subject areas: Humanities, Art, Math, Science, Physical & Health Education, Language Arts, Band, Social Studies, Strings, Drama, Choir, French, Spanish and Chinese.

 The standards-based report card is helpful in several ways.
 First, it helps make sure there is more consistency of expectations from teacher to teacher.
 It also helps teachers and students focus on the standards from the very beginning of the school year, giving students the opportunity to get help early if they are not making adequate progress.
 Finally, it gives parents more detailed information on how their student is doing based on the standards.